sudhir102/sudhir102/README.md

 •	Azure Fundamentals (AZ-900)

 ### 🏆 ACHIEVEMENTS
 •	Client Appreciation Award: Recognised by Syndicate Bank for best-in-class delivery on the HRMS Biometric Attendance System, awarded to outstanding contributors from the Inspira Enterprise team.

-•	Zero-Downtime Migrations: Successfully led multiple server-to-server application migrations (DC to DR) with no data loss and minimal business disruption.

 ### 📝 ADDITIONAL INFORMATION